Canon’s EOS 5D Mark IV lists video recording as one of its main features – we take a look at what it offers the videographer.

 HDR movie function

 A feature that appeared on the recent EOS 760D and EOS 80D is HDR Movie Recording, and this has made the cut here too.
-This is designed for the same kinds of conditions as you would use it when shooting stills – ie scenes with a naturally broad dynamic range, which may exceed the sensor’s capabilities.
+The Canon 5DMK4 video specs is designed for the same kinds of conditions as you would use it when shooting stills – ie. scenes with a naturally broad dynamic range, which may exceed the sensor’s capabilities.
 This option records at 60fps and outputs footage at 25fps (PAL) and 29.97fps (NTSC), although only at Full HD resolution.

 The camera is equipped with a Type C, HDMI mini port around its side, and this allows you to output clean (uncompressed) footage to an external recorder.
 The only caveat here is that this is only possible at a maximum full HD resolution, as opposed to 4K.